Every woman has the right to informed consent

 How Can You Help?

-Sky News 8 July 2020The ACDHPT works together with our Legal Team Freeths, to provide research and evidence which will support and strengthen our legal claim.
-This also involves working closely with MPs in the House of Commons and the House of Lords.
-Together, we ensure that past regulatory failures are acknowledged, and current regulatory failures exposed, to ensure we move from a protect and deny culture to an open and listening one.
+Sky News 8 July 2020The ACDHPT works closely with MPs in the House of Commons and the House of Lords to provide research and evidence to ensure that past regulatory failures are acknowledged, and current regulatory failures are exposed, to ensure we move from a protect and deny culture to an open and listening one.
 Only by listening to patients can we ensure these avoidable harms never happen again.
-We feel a moral responsibility to hold the Government and Manufacturer to account, to protect future generations from unnecessary and untested drugs.
+We feel a moral responsibility to hold the Government and the Manufacturer to account and to protect future generations from unnecessary and untested drugs.

 Finally, we understand that after 50 years, it can be difficult for those affected to acknowledge and discuss many of the personal issues surrounding Primodos.
 We understand, and ensure complete confidentiality of your support if you wish.